Star Wars Legends: The Newspaper Strips Omnibus by Russ Manning - ISBN: 9781302968014

 Russ Manning

-Alfredo Alcala (1925-2000) earned stardom in the Philippines’ comic-book industry with his 1963 series Voltar.
-Following stints at DC Comics and Warren Publishing, he moved to Marvel and penciled runs of Conan the Barbarian, Star Wars, and other licensed titles.
-After success in film animation and novel illustration, Alcala returned to comics during the 1990s, working in several genres.
+Alfredo Alcala (1925-2000) achieved recognition in the Philippines’ comic-book industry with his 1963 series Voltar.
+After working for DC Comics and Warren Publishing, he joined Marvel Comics, where he illustrated runs of Conan the Barbarian, Star Wars, and other licensed titles.
+Following a successful period in film animation and novel illustration, Alcala returned to comics in the 1990s, contributing to various genres.

 Returns